 - A Good: at 20 degrees C. - B Fair: Slight attack and absorption.
-Inspect and rinse after use. - C Poor: Use the Geotech Large Diameter Chemical Interface Probe. - Indicates that the probe material has not yet been tested specifically with that chemical but the results can be predicted from tests with similar chemicals.
+Inspect and rinse after use. - C Poor: Use the Geotech Large Diameter Chemical Interface Probe.

 A summary of the resistance of the sensing head to water, organic chemicals is given below.